 - Q7: What control measures must I impose? [footnote 22]

 B5.
 It is generally viewed that the 7 Questions has two distinct phases: Q1-3 are "Understanding & Direction" & Q4-7 are "Develop the plan".
 In general, then, looking at the findings below, it is clear that the Making Surrey Safer Plan needs to develop further detail in response to the second half of the estimate.

 B6.
-While the 7 Questions estimate tool comes from the military environment by no means a perfect analog to the duties of a fire & rescue service--it has been noted in a number of environments well outside of the military as an excellent tool for developing plans in fields such as NHS surgery planning [footnote 23].
+While the 7 Questions estimate tool comes from the military environment by no means a perfect analogue to the duties of a fire & rescue service--it has been noted in a number of environments well outside of the military as an excellent tool for developing plans in fields such as NHS surgery planning [footnote 23].

 Q1: What is the Situation and how does it affect me?

 B7.
 The current situation has been made clear to SFRS via several Inspectorate reports and internal reviews.
 As has been made clear to SFRS by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) "our response to incidents is inefficient (Annex 2).
 We also do not undertake enough prevention and protection activity to reduce the likelihood of emergencies." [footnote 24].